hauleth/hauleth/content/post/writing-vim-plugin.md

 date = 2019-11-04T18:21:18+01:00
 description = """
 Article about writing Vim plugins, but not about writing Vim plugins.
-It is how to concieve plugin, how to go from an idea to the full fledged plugin."""
+It is how to conceive plugin, how to go from an idea to the full fledged plugin."""

 [taxonomies]
 tags = [